rootnegativ1/unifi-wifi/README.md

   ---

-- **networks** <sup><sub>list</sub></sup> (optional)
+- **monitored_ssids** <sup><sub>list</sub></sup> (optional)

-  Using the ```ssid``` key, any wireless networks included here will have binary sensor and image entities created.
-The binary sensor indicates whether the network is enabled (on) or disabled (off) and has additional attributes including ssid name, network id, and password.
-The image uses the [Image](https://www.home-assistant.io/integrations/image) native integration released in [2023.7](https://www.home-assistant.io/blog/2023/07/05/release-20237/#image-entities) to display a QR code for joining the wireless network.
+  Using the ```name``` key, any wireless networks included here will have image entities created.
+The image uses the [Image](https://www.home-assistant.io/integrations/image) native integration released in [2023.7](https://www.home-assistant.io/blog/2023/07/05/release-20237/#image-entities) to display a QR code for joining the wireless network and has attributes including enabled state, controller name, site name, ssid name, network id, password, QR code generation text, and timestamp of last update.

   ---